Skip to content

 An oddsmatcher is the tool a matched bettor lives in: a table of bookmaker offers paired against the exchange, sorted by how good each pair is.
 Behind every row is a surprising amount of processing.

-'Oddsmatcher-ready' should mean the feed has done that processing for you — that each row arrives matched, rated and gated, ready to render.
+'Oddsmatcher-ready' should mean the feed has done that processing for you, so each row arrives matched, rated and gated.
 In practice, providers use the phrase for very different levels of finish.
-Here is the full pipeline, so you can see exactly how far a given feed takes you.
+Here is the full pipeline, so you can see how far a given feed takes you.

 This is the unglamorous foundation.
 Get it wrong and you pair the wrong back against the wrong lay, which produces confident, wrong numbers.
 A feed that is genuinely oddsmatcher-ready has solved this so you never see it.